Pakistan–Saudi Arabia relations: Military procurement

+In 2016, Pakistan Ordnance Factories (POF) secured an export order worth US$81 million to Saudi Arabia.

 Pakistani troops in Saudi Arabia

+In the 1970s and 1980s, during the Iran–Iraq War approximately ~20,000 Pakistani soldiers were stationed in the kingdom.
 Between 1982 and 1987, Pakistan stationed approximately 20,000 servicemen in Saudi Arabia to defend Islamic holy sites.
-There are reportedly approximately 70,000 Pakistani servicemen serving in the Military of Saudi Arabia.
+There are reportedly approximately 70,000 Pakistani servicemen serving in the military of Saudi Arabia.

-In February 2018, Pakistan announced that it would be sending troops to Saudi Arabia on a "training and advise mission".
+In February 2018, Pakistan announced that it would be sending troops to Saudi Arabia on a "training and advise mission" but rejected a request from Saudi Arabia to contribute troops to the Saudi-led intervention in Yemen.